Ozempic breasts: signs, causes, prevention, and treatment

 Key takeaways

-• “Ozempic breasts” is a colloquial term used to describe changes in breast size, shape, and elasticity while on Ozempic.
+• “Ozempic breasts” is a commonly used term for changes in breast size, firmness, and elasticity that can occur with rapid weight loss from Ozempic.

 What are Ozempic breasts?